Methodological insights in Bayesian Age-Period-Cohort analysis: an application to the case of Puerto Rico's fertility decline: Methods

 Analogous to the coefficient of determination ($R^2$), the proportion of variation explained by the variables is calculated as such:

 where $C_{APC}$ is the proportion of the APC model variation explained by cohort effects, $P_{APC}$ is the proportion of the APC model explained by period effects, $PC_{APC}$ denotes the proportion of the APC model attributed to both period and cohort effects, $P_{AP}$ shows the proportion of variation explained by period effects in the AP model, and $C_{AC}$ is the proportion of variation in the AC model explained by cohort effects.
-Plots of the APC model defined in section 3.1, as well as tables with the results of the comparison criteria from section 3.2 will be shown in the Results section.
+To evaluate the ability of the APC model in producing estimates, we will also run our model using data of the first 14 periods.
+The model then estimates the TFR for the last period, corresponding to 2018-2022.
+To observe how the choice of prior affects the estimated values, this model will be developed for different prior types.